dvnc0/chaos-gremlin/README.md

 |Black_Hole_Gremlin |Writes a random amount of data to /dev/null |
 |Die_Gremlin |Calls PHPs `die` function |
 |Service_Gremlin |Restarts a random service, will not work without sudo privileges |

+#### Traffic Gremlin
+The Traffic Gremlin will make requests to the URL set in the settings array.
+This can be used to test how your application handles a large number of requests.
+By default requests from the Traffic Gremlin will not spawn other Gremlins, this can be changed by setting the `traffic_gremlin_spawns_gremlins` setting to `true`.
+Again, be cautious with this setting as it can spawn a large number of Gremlins depending on your settings, including more Traffic Gremlins which could create additional Gremlins etc, etc.

 ## Adding custom settings
 ```php